Tylogix - iSeries SQL Tips and Techniques

 different types of joins are supported by DB2 UDB for iSeries:

-inner join, left outer join, right outer join, left exception join, right
+inner join, left outer join, right outer join, left exception

-exception join, and cross join.
+join, right exception join, and cross join.

-- An Inner Join returns only the rows from each table that
+Inner Join returns only the rows from

-have matching values in the join columns.
-Any rows that do not have a
+each table that have matching values in the join columns.

-match between the tables will not appear in the result table.
+not appear in the result table.

-- A Left Outer Join returns values for all of the rows
+Left Outer Join returns values for all

-from the first table (the table on the left) and the values from the second
+of the rows from the first table (the table on the left) and

-table for the rows that match.
-Any rows that do not have a match in the
+Any rows that do not have a match in the second table will

-table.
 Nulls can be monitored and be defaulted with an

 IFNULL.
 For example: IFNULL(TABLEX.OBSERVATION_HR